dwyl/PWA-Liveview/README.md

 It is implemented using a `Channel` and a `JavaScript` snippet used in the main script.

-The reason is that if we implement it with "streams", it will wash away the current stream used by `Phoenix_sync`.
+The reason is that if we implement it with `streams`, it will wash away the current stream used by `Phoenix.Sync`.

 It also allows to minimise rendering when navigating to the different Liveviews.

 The relevant module is: `setPresenceChannel.js`.
-It uses a reactive JS component (`SolidJS`).
+It uses a reactive JS component (`SolidJS`) to render updates.
 It returns a "dispose" and an "update" function.

 This snippet runs in "main.js".

 The key points are:

-- a simple Channel with `Presence.track` and a `push` of the `Presence.list`,
+- a Channel with `Presence.track` and a `push` of the `Presence.list`,
-- use `presence.onSync` listener to get a `Presence` list up-to-date and render the UI with this list
+- use the `presence.onSync` listener to get a `Presence` list up-to-date and render the UI with this list
 - a `phx:page-loading-stop` listener to udpate the UI when navigating between Liveviews because we target DOM elements to render the reactive component.

 ### CSP rules and evaluation